preciofishbone/OmniaDocsG2/best-practice/learning-center/index.rst

 .. image:: best-practice-learning-center-create-app.png

-11. Go to the newly created publishing app and create a page collection for the start page of the Learning Center.
+3. Go to the newly created publishing app and create a page collection for the start page of the Learning Center.

 .. image:: best-practice-learning-center-pagecoll-start.png

+4. Set this as the default page collection in the publishin app settings.

-12. Create a flat page collection for courses.
+5. Create a flat page collection for courses.

 .. image:: best-practice-learning-center-pagecoll-courses.png

-13. Create a flat page collection for course dates.
+6. Create a flat page collection for course dates.

 .. image:: best-practice-learning-center-pagecoll-coursedates.png

+7. Add the tenant page type "Internal Course" to the Courses page collection.
+8. Add "Create course" as dialog title and uncheck "Show Url".
+9. Enable taxonomy connection and connect the page collection to the term set "Course".
+10. Create and publish a first test course in the page collection "Courses".
+11. Wait until the search engine has indexed the newly created page (it can take up to 15 minutes.)
+12. Go to SharePoint admin center > Search > Manage search schema.
+13. Map the following crawled properties and managed properties:

+  * OWS_TAXID_LCCOURSESUBJECT > RefinableString90
+  * OWS_TAXID_LCCOURSETYPE > RefinableString91
+  * OWS_TAXID_LCCOURSE > RefinableString92

+14. Go to Omnia Admin > Properties and add the managed properties to the the enterprise properties respectively.